DTennant/dual-rank-ncd/README.md

 By default, we put the datasets in `/data/datasets/` and save trained models in `./data/experiments/` (soft link is suggested).

-- For CUB-200 dataset, download the dataset from [here](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) and put the unzipped data to `/data/dataset/cub200/`
+- For CUB-200 dataset, download the dataset [here](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) and put the unzipped data to `/data/dataset/cub200/`
-- For Stanford-Cars dataset, download the dataset from [here](https://ai.stanford.edu/~jkrause/cars/car_dataset.html) and put the unzipped data to `/data/dataset/cars/`
+- For Stanford-Cars dataset, download the dataset [here](https://ai.stanford.edu/~jkrause/cars/car_dataset.html) and put the unzipped data to `/data/dataset/cars/`

 We provide the training and testing split of CUB-200 and Stanford-Cars in json format, the json files are in the `asset` folder.